Fernando-A-Rocha/mta-add-models/.github/docs/MAIN.md

 - **Clientside**: `getElementModel` will return an arbitrary ID (that MTA generates) on elements with custom model IDs that you set.
 To get the actual custom ID, use `getElementData(dataName, element)` instead.
 - **Serverside**: `getElementModel` will return always return base model of any element.

+### Switching Element Models

+If you have an element with a custom model ID and you want to switch it to another custom model ID, do the following:

+- Check if model ID you want to set is custom or default using `isDefaultID(modelID)` and `isCustomModID(modelID)`
+- If it's a custom ID then do the following:
+  - Obtain the base/parent model ID from the mod by accessing `mod.base_id`
+  - Set the element's model to the base ID
+  - Set the element's custom model ID data with the name you just obtained (`setElementData(element, dataName, modelID)`)
+- Otherwise if it's a default ID then do the following:
+  - Remove the custom model ID data using `setElementModel(element, dataName, nil)` (⚠️ `removeElementData` unfortunately can't be detected by newmodels clients)
+  - Set the element's model to the default ID

 ### Simplified Usage

 If you don't want to code your own functions to manage elements with custom model IDs, use the `newmodels-engine` resource.